 The timeline when detoxing from drugs is generally:

-• Benzodiazepines (Xanax, Valium, Ativan) – withdrawal begins within 1-4 days after last use and peak in the first two weeks.
+- Benzodiazepines (Xanax, Valium, Ativan) – withdrawal begins within 1-4 days after last use and peaks in the first two weeks.

 How Do You Minimize Withdrawal Symptoms?